odennav/terraform-aws-vpc-kubespray/README.md

    ```

-2. **Execute these terraform commands sequentially on your local machine to create the AWS infrastructure.**
+2. **Execute these Terraform commands sequentially on your Local machine to create the AWS infrastructure.**

     Initializes terraform working directory